-As the great Tubo King Songthen Gampo married Nepalese Princess Bhrikuti and Tang Princess Wencheng in the mid-seventh century, Buddhism was introduced to Tibet from India, Nepal and Central China.
+As the great Tubo King Songthen Gampo married Nepalese Princess Bhrikuti and Tang Princess Wencheng in the mid-seventh century, Buddhism was introduced to Tibet from India, Nepal, and Central China.
 Both Jokhang Temple and Ramoche Temple were built for housing Buddha statues brought by two great princesses.
-And the original statue of Sakyamuni is still enshrined in the main hall of Jokhang Temple.
 Meanwhile, Songthen Gampo also sent scholars to Indian for learning Buddhism.
 With the creation of Tibetan scriptures, a large number of Buddhism works were translated into Tibetan.
 Since then, Buddhism gradually prevailed in Tibet.

 During the period of King Trisong Detsen, Mahayana teacher Santiraksita and Tantric master Padmasambhava were invited into Tibet.
-Santiraksita brought many Buddhist Madhyamaka books and devoted himself in advocating Madhyamaka philosophy.
+Santiraksita brought many Buddhist Madhyamaka books and devoted himself to advocating Madhyamaka philosophy.
 While Padmasambhava focused on Esoteric Buddhism and become the founder of the Nyingma sect of Tibetan Buddhism.
-Trisong Detsen alsohad Samkye Monastery built and then Sangha System was set up.
-Later on, some Indian monks were also hired to translate Buddhism into Tibetan language.
+Trisong Detsen also had Samkye Monastery built and then Sangha System was set up.
+Later on, some Indian monks were also hired to translate Buddhism into the Tibetan language.
 By that time, Tibetan Buddhism had already developed to a considerable scale.

 However, the decline of Buddhism appeared as Langdarma succeeded to the throne.
 King Langdarma believed in Bon Religion and took devastating measures to suppress the development of Buddhism.
 Translating Buddhist sutras was forbidden, a large volume of Buddhist classics burned, temples destroyed.
 Many monks had no choice but to flee abroad.
 This period is also known as “Lang Darma Extincting Buddhism” in Tibet history.
 So far, the early period of Buddhism came to an end.